troeger/opensubmit/docs/formats/html/_sources/backend_use.rst.txt

 - Line 15: The arguments can be handed over to the program through the second parameter of the :meth:`~opensubmitexec.job.Job.run_program` method.
 The former method returns the exit code as well as the output of the program.
 - Line 16: It is checked if the created output equals the expected output.
 - Line 17: If this is not the case an appropriate negative result is sent to the student and teacher with :meth:`~opensubmitexec.job.Job.send_fail_result`
-- Line 18: After a negative result is sent there is no need for traversing the rest of the test cases so the `validate(job)`-function can be left.
+- Line 18: After a negative result is sent there is no need for traversing the rest of the test cases, so the `validate(job)` function can be left.
-- Line 19: After the traversion of all test cases the student and teacher are informed that everything went well with :meth:`~opensubmitexec.job.Job.send_pass_result`
+- Line 19: After the traversal of all test cases, the student and teacher are informed that everything went well with :meth:`~opensubmitexec.job.Job.send_pass_result`

 The following example shows a validator for a C program that reads an positive integer from standard input und prints the corresponding binary number.